BIOS821/greatest_story_ever_told/README.md

 # greatest_story_ever_told
-In 1983, there was a tale
+In 1983, there was a tale \n
 a test